 Avian influenza.
 EBSCO DynaMed website.
 Available at:

-Avian influenza A virus infections of humans.
+Information on avian influenza.
 Centers for Disease Control and Prevention website.
 Available at:

 Avian influenza.
 World Health Organization website.
 Available at: